alex100397/News-app-test/README.md

 # News App

-This project was designed with the help of React.js, Material UI, News API, OpenWeather API and state management with the help of Redux Toolit.
+This project was designed with the help of React.js, Material UI, News API, OpenWeather API and state management with the help of Redux Toolkit.

 ## Functionalities